rubber-duck-software/turborepo-tsc-caching/README.md

 Run `pnpm tsc` again.
 Observed that all tsc tasks succeed because they use a cached result.
-Desired behavior is that we would not get a cached result but instead all tests would fail.
+Desired behavior is that we would not get a cached result but instead subtract type check would fail.
 Workaround for this is discussed in [#2855](https://github.com/vercel/turbo/issues/2855)